brooklynrail/brooklynrail-platform/content/events/2022/09/socially-engaged-art-in-contemporary-china-and-the-legacies-of-socialist-realism.md

 ---
 title: Socially Engaged Art in Contemporary China and the Legacies of Socialist Realism
-deck: Featuring Zhou Yanhua, Jiao Xingtao, and Paul Gladston
+deck: Featuring Yanhua Zhou, Jiao Xingtao, and Paul Gladston
-summary: Art historian Zhou Yanhua and sculptor Jiao Xingtao join Rail contributor Paul Gladston for a conversation.
+summary: Art historian Yanhua Zhou and sculptor Jiao Xingtao join Rail contributor Paul Gladston for a conversation.
 We conclude with a poetry reading.
 people: